addingama/geeknesia-sample-webapp/README.md

 # geeknesia-sample-code
-This is sample code how to use geeknesia api to retrieve data using webapp and mobile (Android)
+This is sample code how to use geeknesia api to retrieve data using webapp using angular.js